varunmehta/dive-into-iot/00-prerequisite/README.md

    64 bytes from 192.168.1.131: icmp_seq=0 ttl=255 time=2.618 ms
 ```

+> We'll be changing the `hostname` of your pi later.
+In a shared network, where all are called `raspberrypi`, you'll not be able to identify your pi.

 ### Use `raspi-config` to change default configuration

 Once you know the IP address of your pi, login using `ssh` or `putty`.
 The default user on Raspbian is `pi` with the password `raspberry`.